-If you would like to be tutored in one of our subject areas, or if you know an adult who would like weekly tutoring, contact Eva Davidson, our Program Coordinator, at email@example.com, or call her at (607) 287-0036.
+If you are an adult aged 16 or over who would like to be tutored in one of our subject areas, or if you know an adult who would like weekly tutoring, contact Eva Davidson, our Program Coordinator, at email@example.com, or call her at (607) 287-0036.

 We are overwhelmingly an organization powered by volunteers, whether they are tutors, office assistants, or Board members.
 Our volunteer tutors range from college students to retirees; many are retired teachers and professors, but teaching experience is not a requirement.
 What matters most are the passion and the commitment to share the power of reading with another adult.
-We offer training in tutoring basic English and math literacy and ESOL to our tutors through both face-to-face and online sessions, and our library of materials at our office in Oneonta is available for reference and loan to active tutors.
+We offer training in tutoring basic English and math literacy and ESOL (English for Speakers of Other Languages) to our tutors through both face-to-face and online sessions, and our library of materials at our office in Oneonta is available for reference and loan to active tutors.

 There are other kinds of volunteering that support LVODC, including staffing the office, supporting a promotional campaign, and sponsoring or organizing a fundraising event.
 A few individuals apply their expertise in specific areas of education such as testing or special needs education by assisting the Program Coordinator with administering a particular wing or component of the program.

-LVODC’s sole staff member is our half-time Program Coordinator, Eva T. Davidson.
+LVODC’s key staff member is our Program Coordinator, Eva T. Davidson.
 Eva began working for us in December of 2016 and quickly came up to speed on the varied and complex aspects of the organization.
-A graduate of Sarah Lawrence College and the MFA Program for Writers at Warren Wilson College, Eva is—in addition to being an efficient administrator—a poet, lyricist, and Lecturer in English who teaches Creative Writing part-time at Hartwick College.
+A graduate of Sarah Lawrence College and the MFA Program for Writers at Warren Wilson College, Eva is—in addition to being an efficient administrator—a poet, lyricist, and past Lecturer in English who has taught Creative Writing part-time at Hartwick College.
 At LVODC, she is the initial and continuing point of contact for volunteers, students, partner organizations, and the general public.
 To learn more about any aspect of LVODC, contact Eva at firstname.lastname@example.org, or call (607) 287-0036.

 Board of Directors